Tattoos that make you think of France

-If you’re a home chefs with mad chopping skills, a knife tattoo might be for you.
+If you’re a home chef with mad chopping skills, a knife tattoo might be for you.
 One popular motif is to tattoo the French culinary phrase “Mise en place”- which means “putting in place” or “everything in its place.”
 In a professional and even a home kitchen, it’s the preparation of dishes and ingredients before the beginning of service.

 French food and wine tattoos

-France is the founding country of dozens of famous foods, and is known globally for its production of the perfect wines, brilliant cheeses and scrumptious breakfast pastries.
+France is the founding country of dozens of famous foods and is known globally for its production of the perfect wines, brilliant cheeses and scrumptious breakfast pastries.
 If you’re a foodie then the possibilities are endless when it comes to French cuisine-inspired ink.

 18. French macarons

 photo source: Raptorazor

 The French macaron, not to be confused with coconut macaroons are the delight of France.
 This sweet meringue-based confection is commonly filled with ganache, buttercream or jam filling in every flavour you can think of.
 The colour of the macaron always matches the filling- Brown ones are usually chocolate or coffee, red ones are strawberry, blue ones are blueberry and so on.
 Get a tat in every flavour and in full colour to show your love of French confectionery.

 No explanation needed here.
 The French consume more wine per capita than any other nation of people- possible designs are endless.
 Just take a look in a wine magazine for inspiration.
 If you have a favourite bottle of wine or champagne, why not get a tattoo of that?

 photo source: danetattoo